Built by a working author, for working authors

 Start with a test chunk

-Run one representative chunk first to estimate cost, inspect voice, and make sure the book's style sheet is doing what the author expects.
+Run one representative chunk first to estimate cost, inspect voice, and make sure the book’s style sheet is doing what you expect.

 Queue, then come back